Huegoxaga/notes/finance/related-concepts.md

 - Cost object - it is anything in which a cost can be captured
   - Assignment - the act of applying the cost to the cost object
     - Tracing - A way to assign cost directly
-    - Allocation - Any assignment that can't be done by tracing
+    - Allocation - Any assignment that can't be done by tracing, then cost driver can be used to calculate the cost
 - There are constant unit cost, true variable total cost, total fixed cost, fixed cost per unit, step-variable cost, and mixed cost
 - Cost Function - it reflects the relationship between production quantity (level of activity) and the cost, each type of cost can have a function to approximate the cost
   - The total mixed cost line can be expressed as an equation: `Y = a + bX` where `a` is the total fixed cost portion and `bX` is the total variable cost portion